esron/php_excercises/README.md

-# PHP Excercises
+# PHP Exercises

 In this repository I'm gonna implement some design principles and good practices with PHP.

-In the first version I'll not use any framework or lybrary, only the default functions in PHP.
+In the first version I'll not use any framework or library, only the default functions in PHP.

 Feel free to post an Issue if you think that something is not right.